L0vd/chain-services/testnets/haqq/installation-guide/README.md

 ## Manual node setup
-If you want to setup HAQQ fullnode manually follow the steps below
+If you want to setup Haqq fullnode manually follow the steps below

 ### Update and upgrade
 ```